StanHash/fe6/docs/GLOSSARY.md

 When the term is used here, it is _only_ referring to specifically the headered tilemaps with rows in reverse order that the `TmApplyTsa` function takes as input, and nothing else.
 I would say "Tile Map" or "TM" otherwise.

+## BM

+Stands for "Battle Map".

+The screen where the map is displayed.

+## Banim/Manim

+Banim stands for "Battle Animations", Manim stands for "Map (Battle) Animations".

 ## PID/PInfo

 A PID is a character ID, a PInfo is a struct containing the static info of a character.